-[230b.
-The Economics of Innovation]

-(1)

-(Same as Economics 230b.)
-The department.

-Not offered in 2008/09.

-[241a.
-Feminist Approaches to Science and Technology]

-(1)

-(Same as Women's Studies 241) Not offered in 2008/09.

-254a.
-Bio-politics of Breast Cancer

-(Same as Women's Studies 254a) We examine the basic scientific, clinical and epidemiological data relevant to our current understanding of the risks (including environmental, genetic, hormonal and lifestyle factors), detection, treatment (including both traditional and alternative approaches), and prevention of breast cancer.
-In trying to understand these data in the context of the culture of the disease, we explore the roles of the pharmaceutical companies, federal and private foundations, survivor and other activist groups, and the media in shaping research, treatment and policy strategies related to breast cancer.
-Ms. Gray.

 [255a.
-The Science of Forensics]

-(1)

-(Same as Chemistry 255) Not offered in 2008/09.
+The Science of Forensics] (1) (Same as Chemistry 255) Not offered in 2009/10.

-[260a.
-Health, Medicine, and Public Policy]

-(1)

-(Same as Sociology 260a) Ms. Miringoff.

-Not offered in 2008/09.

 267b.
-Environmental and Natural Resource Economics

-(1)

-(Same as Economics 267b) The department.

-273a.
-Sociology of the New Economy

-(Same as Sociology 273) Mr. Nevarez.

-(1)

-[282b.
-Bioethics and Human Reproduction]

-(1)

-Scientific and technological advances are revolutionizing the ways in which human beings can procreate.
+Environmental and Natural Resource Economics (Same as Economics 267) Mr. Rudd.
+272b.
+Bioethics and Human Reproduction (1 (Same as Political Science 272b) Scientific and technological advances are revolutionizing the ways in which human beings can procreate.
 This has given rise to debates over the ethical use of these methods, and over whether and how law and public policy should regulate these procedures and recognize the family relationships created by their use.
 This course examines topics such as fertility treatments, the commodification of gametes and embryos, contraceptive development and use, genetic screening and genetic modification of embryos, genetic testing in establishing family rights and responsibilities, and human cloning.
-We examine issues surrounding the ethical use of these methods, and consider whether

-and how law and public policy should regulate these procedures and recognize the family relationships created by their use.
+We examine issues surrounding the ethical use of these methods, and consider whether and how law and public policy should regulate these procedures and recognize the family relationships created by their use.
 Ms. Pokrywka, Ms. Shanley.

-Not offered in 2008/09.

-290a or b.
-Field Work

-$(\frac{1}{2} \text{ or } 1)$
+[273a.
+Sociology of the New Economy] (1) (Same as Sociology 273) Mr. Nevarez.
+Not offered in 2009/10.
+284a.
+Molecular Coordinates: The Societal Implications (1) of Emergent Nanotechnology This course is designed to enable students to analyze dynamics and relationships germane to the domestic arenas of emergent nanotechnological research and development from approximately 1980-2006, and, in turn, the enmeshed ethical, societal, legal, martial, political and imaginary implications they suggest.
+Our course places a particular emphasis on tracking the traffic of science fictional concepts and discourses in the formation of nanotechnology, its public perception to date and possible future significance.
+Mr. Bennett.
 298a or b.
-Independent Work

-$(\frac{1}{2} \text{ or } 1)$

-III.
-Advanced

-300a.
-Senior Thesis

-(1)

-301b.
-Senior Seminar $(\frac{1}{2})$ The seminar meets during the first six weeks of the second semester.
-Senior majors

-present and defend their senior theses before the student and faculty members of the -program.

-302b.
-History of Science and Technology Since World War II

-An examination of major developments in science and technology since 1945, with particular emphasis on the social contexts and implications.
+Independent Work (1⁄2 or 1) III.
+Advanced 300a.
+Senior Thesis (1) 301b.
+Senior Seminar (1⁄2) The seminar meets during the first six weeks of the second semester.
+Senior majors present and defend their senior theses before the student and faculty members of the program.
+[302b.
+History of Science and Technology Since World War II] (1) An examination of major developments in science and technology since 1945, with particular emphasis on the social contexts and implications.
 The topics to receive special attention are: the origins and growth of systems theories (systems analysis, operations research, game theory, cybernetics), the development of molecular genetics from the double helix to sociobiology; and the evolution of telecommunications technologies.
 Mr. Challey.
 Prerequisites: 1 unit of natural science and 1 unit of modern history, or permission of instructor.

-331b.
-Seminar in Archeological Method and Theory

-(1)

-(Same as Anthropology 331b) Topic for 2008/9: Technology, Ecology, and Society.
-Ms. Johnson.

-353b.
-Bio-Social Controversy

-(1)
+Not offered in 2009/10.

-(Same as Sociology 353b) Mr. McAulay.
+[353b.
+Bio-Social Controversy] (1) (Same as Sociology 353) Mr. McAulay.
+Not offered in 2009/10.
 360a.
-Issues in Bioethics

-(1)

-Topic for 2007/08: To be announced.

-364b.
-Seminar on Selected Topics in Law and Technology

-(Same as Environmental Studies 364) This course explores the dynamic interrelationship between technology and law, through the study of environmental protection, law and policy.
+Issues in Bioethics (1) Topic for 2009/10: To be announced.
+Mr. Parens.
+[364b.
+Seminar on Selected Topics in Law and Technology] (1) (Same as Environmental Studies 364) This course explores the dynamic interrelationship between technology and law, through the study of environmental protection, law and policy.
 It is designed to analyze the reciprocal effects of our society, a developing jurisprudence and the advancement and use of science and technology on each other.
 Areas explored include American Constitutional, international, environmental, criminal, and property law.
-This course is taught using the same Socratic methods used in American law schools, Mr. Triebwasser.
+This course is taught using the same Socratic methods used in American law schools.
+Not offered in 2009/10.

 [367a.
-Mind, Culture, and Biology]

-(1)

-(Same as Sociology 367) Mr. McAulay.
+Mind, Culture, and Biology] (Same as Sociology 367) Mr. McAulay.
+Not offered in 2009/10.
 [370b.
-Feminism and Environmentalism]

-(1)

-(Same as Environmental Studies 370 and Women's Studies 370).
-Ms. Schneider-

-Not offered in 2008/09.
+Feminism and Environmentalism] (1) (Same as Environmental Studies 370 and Women's Studies 370) Ms. Schneiderman.
+Not offered in 2009/10.